Gracious Judge, Holy Saviour

 Salvation through Christ alone

-Christ as universal and particular
+Christ as universal and particularuniversalparticular2particularone3

 His ascension does not erase his particularity.
 When we finally meet Jesus in heaven we will meet that one Jewish carpenter with nail marks in his hands.
 The church’s bifocal vision of the universal and particular Christ is a fathomless mystery.